FusionAuth/fusionauth-swift-sdk/CONTRIBUTING.md

 Run SwiftLint: `swiftlint`

-### SwiftFormat

-To standardize formatting of swift code in the project.

-Installation: `brew install swiftformat`

-Run SwiftLint: `swiftformat`

 ## Submitting a Pull Request

 When you are ready to submit your pull request, visit the main repository on GitHub and click the "Compare & pull request" button.
 Here you can select the branch you have been working on and create a pull request.